trevorcampbell/quasi-newton-coresets-experiments/README.md

 It contains code to run the experiments in [Fast Bayesian Coresets via Subsampling and Quasi-Newton Refinement](https://arxiv.org/abs/2203.09675).

-## NB: Under construction, code will be added soon.

 ### Installation and Dependencies

 To install with pip, download the repository and run `pip3 install . --user` in the repository's root folder.